top of page

 Ideas For Rewarding Yourself For Meeting Financial Milestones

 It may sound counterintuitive to splurge or financially reward yourself for meeting specific financial goals.
-However, rewarding ourselves for achieving major milestones is a great way to sustain progress, recharge yourself, and acknowledge your overall journey.
+However, rewarding ourselves for achieving major financial milestones is a great way to sustain progress, recharge yourself, and acknowledge your overall journey.
 Whether your reward budget is $5 or $500, set rewards for yourself that align with your goals and with what you like.

 FINANCIAL MILESTONES TO CELEBRATE